Omarookolosio94/Omarookolosio94/README.md

-## Hi, I am OKolosio Oghenemaro [website] 👋.
+## Hi, I am OKolosio Oghenemaro [website] .

-### I'm a Full Stack Developer (MERN Stack)!
+- 😏 I'm a Full Stack Developer (MERN Stack)!

-### I Am A Web Developer And I Design Mobile-Friendly Web Applications Using Javascript As A Core Language.
-Besides Programming I Am Passionate About The Environment And Its Conservation.
+- 💻 I Am A Web Developer And I Design Mobile-Friendly Web Applications Using Javascript As A Core Language.

-- 🔭 !
+- 📘 I’m currently learning svelte
-- 🌱 I’m currently learning svelte
+- 🌱 I Am Passionate About The Environment And Its Conservation.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to meeting developers
 - 🥅 2020 Goals: Learn Data Science with Python

 ### Connect with me: